LesFruitsDefendus/guides/docs/source/pre-pick-guide/planning-a-harvest.md

 **Fig.12** (TODO : ADD SCREENSHOT)
 **Fig.13** [map unavailable yet] (TODO : ADD SCREENSHOT)

 Always consult the pick calendar (**Fig.14**) before choosing a date and time, to avoid scheduling conflicts with other picks.
-Note that two picks can take place at the same time if the pickleaders use equipment located at different storage locations; in such cases, however, it is always a good idea to contact the pickleader of the conflicting timeslot to confirm who is using what.
+Note that two picks can take place at the same time if the pick-leaders use equipment located at different storage locations; in such cases, however, it is always a good idea to contact the pick-leader of the conflicting time slot to confirm who is using what.

 **Fig.14** (TODO : ADD SCREENSHOT)